Consider the Environment – Travelling With The User – Part V

 In that sense, when you design for different environments, the best approach is to keep the task’s processes as simple and frictionless as possible.
 Asking for details that are not really vital to concluding a purchase is a no go.
 Inserting ads, surveys and other irrelevant steps are going to break the process and make the user exit it.

-Simplicity is key for environment and context based content, platform or design.
+Simplicity is key for the environment and context-based content, platform or design.
 Make sure you have that covered.

 This post is part of a talk I gave at Bulgarian Web Summit on “Travelling With The User”.
 You can find the slides here.

 Copyright © 2017 Borislav Kiprin.
 All Rights Reserved.